-Stocks waver between Treasury yield weakness, retail strength
+US stocks mixed as rising shares of retailers offset sinking Treasury yields

-Stocks wavered Thursday as the yield on the 10-year Treasury fell to a three-year low, a possible harbinger of recession, and shares of big retailers rose on robust spending by American consumers.
+U.S. stocks closed mixed Thursday as shares of big retailers climbed, which helped offset the effect of 10-year Treasury yield tumbling to a three-year low, a possible harbinger of recession.

 Continue Reading Below